JosephFeld/2022_qutech_challenge/README.md

 ### Analysis

-In the 4 clearly erroneous measurements, the CNOT then CZ case has a higher incidence of all except one, so it appears doing the CZ then CNOT is better in this case.
+When we look at the incidence of the clearly incorrect results, the CZ then CNOT case does slightly better, but we doubt that it's statistically signifcant.

 ## Bulk experiment running